 - Pretty fountains – an unexpected bonus since this was on no part of my itinerary, and we just got really lost

-- Yay, we know where we are again!
+- Back to downtown and Yay, we know where we are again!

 The only place I would have added if I’d had the time/money: The Palazzo Colona.
 The last scene of the movie is filmed in the beautiful Galleria Colonna; however, entry to that costs 20 euros.
 It does fit in nicely between the Pantheon and Bocca della Verita though if you can avoid getting lost and going to the Piazza Navona.
 The Palazzo also has a little restaurant, which would probably be a good place to eat for a few extra euros.

-Even though the weekend wasn’t completely perfect though, I loved it so much.
+Even though the weekend wasn’t completely perfect, I loved it so much.
 I didn’t even mind the crowds for the most part, and if you time it right, you can avoid a lot of them anyway.
 Rome is amazing, and it’s one of my favorite cities that I’ve visited.